Saatwik-ss/DashLab-assignment/DaSH-Lab-Induction-Assignment-2025/part2_paper_analysis/ANALYSIS.md

 The paper shows this problem through measurements on a 13B parameter model running on an NVIDIA A100 GPU.
 The model weights take up around 65% of GPU memory, and the KV cache takes up about 30%.
 When the cache is managed poorly, actual usage drops to as low as 20–38% efficiency.
 Since model weights are fixed, this inefficiency in the cache becomes the main bottleneck.

-The authors also point out that the problem becomes worse with longer sequences and advanced decoding methods like beam search or parallel sampling.
+Its also talked that the problem becomes worse with longer sequences and advanced decoding methods like beam search or parallel sampling.
 In these cases, parts of the KV cache could be shared between different beams or samples, but existing systems treat each sequence separately and duplicate memory unnecessarily.
-This shows that not only is the memory fragmented, but opportunities for sharing are also lost.

 These issues make serving large models very costly.
-Processing an LLM query is already around ten times more expensive than a traditional keyword search query.
+Processing an LLM query is already expensive.
 So improving throughput by fixing memory waste can have a major impact on both performance and cost.
 The motivating workloads in the paper include real serving traces from datasets like ShareGPT and Alpaca, which reflect realistic request lengths and variations.
 They were chosen specifically because they represent actual LLM usage patterns such as chat and instruction following.

 ---